charlie-casserly/CV/README.md

 I am a full-stack developer, having recently graduated from Makers' Academy 16 week coding bootcamp.
 I'm a lifelong lover of tech and I'm at my best when working with logic based problems.
 I always knew I would love coding, but Makers' allowed me to realise just how well suited to writing code I am.
+I have also taken on two mentees from two cohorts behind my own and am enjoying teaching them Ruby, Javascript, and Test Driven Development.
 I have now left the course eager to take this learning experience further and add to my knowledge.